line charts for analytics

 According to revenue standards, the contractor doesn’t have a current, unconditional right to the retainage portion of an invoice.
 Therefore, it’s not treated as a receivable (A/R) amount.
 Contractors record it instead in a separate asset account.
 Once a contractor does have a right to it, after satisfactory contract completion, the contractor issues an invoice for it and moves it from the asset account to the A/R account for collection.

-However it looks on paper, however, retainage has a bigger impact in reality.
-Retainage laws vary from state to state, but in some cases owners can withhold it for over a year.
+However, it looks on paper, retainage has a bigger impact in reality.
+Retainage laws vary from state to state, but in some cases, owners can withhold it for over a year.
 Additionally, retention between 5-10% can actually take a 20-50% bite out of a contractor’s profit.* Given construction’s narrow profit margins, smart retainage management is at least as important as proper retainage tracking.

 4. Specialized Construction Billing

 Many industries operate around fixed-price, point-of-sale billing, but that’s not always the case with construction.
-Because construction production is project-based, decentralized and long-term, contractors may use a number of billing styles and methods.
-Often that requires specialized software to track and create those billings.
+Because construction production is project-based, decentralized, and long-term, contractors may use a wide range of billing styles and methods.
+Often, specialized software is required to track and create those billings.
 Let’s look at just a few contract types and billing formats.

 Fixed Price